-Researchers at the University of Michigan conducted a study about the connection between walking outdoors and short term memory improvement.
-The study concluded that those participants who walked in gardens or green areas experienced as much as a 20% improvement in their short term memory.
-This was compare to participants who were instructed to walk in urban areas with no green space.
+Researchers at the University of Michigan conducted a study about the connection between walking outdoors and short-term memory improvement.
+The study concluded that those participants who walked in gardens or green areas experienced as much as a 20% improvement in their short-term memory.
+This was compared to participants who were instructed to walk in urban areas with no green space.

 Being subjected to the regular light and darkness patterns of the earth can help to balance and restore the circadian rhythm so that a healthy sleep pattern is restored.
 Also, being in nature reduces stress and cortisol levels.
 Therefore, many find it much easier to fall asleep and stay asleep.
 Chronic stress and high cortisol levels are often linked to insomnia and other sleep issues.

 Seasonal affective disorder (SAD) is caused by a significant decrease in sunlight exposure during the late fall and winter months when it gets dark earlier.
 But going out into the sunlight in nature during the daytime for 20-30 minutes can help you get enough light to help reduce the symptoms that accompany SAD.

 Increases Vitamin D levels

 Most people know that they can increase vitamin D levels by spending time in the sun.
 In fact, the sun is the best source of this vital nutrient.
 To increase levels, allow yourself to get at least 15 minutes of direct sunlight on a large amount of your skin.
 The best time of day to do this is midday.
 And summer sunshine is more beneficial than winter sun.
 Also, you cannot get vitamin d through the sun shining through a window.